Thursday, June 12, 2025

 Lt.
 Charles Hunter: Scourge of Alvarado

 As the Mexican-American War was underway, the US Navy needed more ships.
 It purchased the USS Bangor and rechristened it as the USS Scourge, a gunboat.
 Lt.
 Charles Hunter, then 37 years-old, was given command and sent to join the fleet in the Gulf of Mexico.
-He arrived on station on the day that Veracruz had surrender.
+He arrived on station on the day that Veracruz had surrendered.
 He reported to Commadore Matthew Perry, who had recently taken over from Commadore Conner.

 Commadore Perry had been serving as second in command for several months.
 Now that Veracruz was secured, he had plans to capture less important ports, most notably Alvarado.
 The US Navy had already made two efforts to capture the well-fortified port but had to retreat each time.
 He had consulted with General Winfield Scott about a joint operation to capture Alvarado.
 It was only a 30-mile march from Veracruz.
 Scott agreed and allocated General Quitman's brigade to help capture Alvarado.
 With this in mind, Perry ordered Lt.
 Hunter to Alvarado where he was to report to Captain Breese of the Albany.
 There, he would maintain the blockade of that port.
 Lt.
 Hunter eagerly set out.